docarray/docarray/docs/user_guide/storing/index_elastic.md

 ## Access documents

 To access a document, you need to specify its `id`.
-You can also pass a list of `id` to access multiple documents.
+You can also pass a list of `id`s to access multiple documents.

 ```python
 # access a single Doc